BradSharp/Carbon/README.md

-# Core
+# Carbon
-Lightweight development framework for Roblox
+Powerful & lightweight development framework for Roblox

 ## Features
 - Simple: Super easy to use